 Miriam Haskell

 Miriam Haskell's jewelry highlighted floral designs using Swarovski crystals, faux beads, and other popular materials of the time.
 Many pieces also had nature motifs.
-Electroplating was a common feature of Miriam Haskell's jewelry, and pieces can be worth anywhere from $150 to $400.
+Electroplating was a common feature of Miriam Haskell's jewelry, and pieces can be worth hundreds.
 Haskell was not a designer; instead, she hired experts to make pieces.
 Few costume jewelry designs in this brand carry a maker's mark.
-If there is one, it's rare and features a horseshoe; otherwise, it would be identified by the Haskell name.
+If there is one, it's rare and features a horseshoe.
+Otherwise, it would be identified by the Haskell name.

 Schiaparelli